BACnet Development Kit

 Purchase a Kit

-Question: Who designed the BACnet Development Kit?
+Question: Who designed the BACnet MS/TP Development Kit?

 Question: I don't have a Paypal Account, but want to purchase a board.
 How can I pay?